Hagfish: Strange Animals That Make an Intriguing Slime

 Hagfish are not invertebrates and are technically not fish either.
 They are classified in the phylum Chordata, as fish and humans are, but are placed in their own class (the Myxini).
 The members of the phylum Chordata have a notochord at some stage in their life cycle.
 In us, the notochord has been replaced by bony vertebrae by our early childhood years.
 In hagfish, it stays in place throughout the animal's life.

 There's been considerable debate about the origin of hagfish.
 One theory says their ancestors were vertebrates (chordates which develop backbones made of vertebrae).
 The modern animal is said to be a form that degenerated and lost its ability to make vertebrae.
 The second theory says that the evolutionary line containing hagfish never developed the ability to produce vertebrae.
 The first theory is more popular among scientists today.

 Hagfish are sometimes known as slime eels due to their shape and their production of copious amounts of slime.
-This name is not biologically appropriate, though, because eels are true fish and hagfish aren't.
+This name is not biologically appropriate, however, because eels are true fish and hagfish aren't.

 The Body of a Hagfish

-Hagfish are generally pink, blue-grey, dark brown, or black in colour.
+Hagfish are generally pink, blue grey, dark brown, or black in colour.
 They have three or four pairs of tentacle-like structures around their mouths and nostril.
 These tentacles are called barbels.
 They also have a white patch of skin where each eye is located.

 The slime glands of a hagfish are visible as a row of white spots on each side of the body.
 The animals have no scales and have a skeleton made of cartilage.
 Unlike fish, they have no dorsal fin on their back and no paired fins.
 They do have a tail or caudal fin, however, which extends along the top and bottom of the animal for a short distance.
 The end of the body is flattened and looks like a paddle.
 The animal's skin is loosely attached to its body.